eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

 | S3-coap-proxy-key | read/write |
 | S3-web-user-key | read only |

 The `S3-coap-proxy-key` is used by the proxy to forward the data from the device to the S3 bucket and to read the configuration from s3 bucket to send it as response to the device back.
 It is also used to write the device configuration via the https service to the S3 bucket.
 Additionally it is used to accumulate the device data into `arch-${date}`.
 As long as not all days for an archive are available, the number of the current days is appended with `arch-${date}+${days}`.
 The next run will the create a new arch file with one more day, or if ready, with `arch-${date}Z`.
 The previous archive with `arch-${date}+${days}` will be deleted, when the new one is successfully written.
 Similar the `S3-web-user-key` with read only permissions are used by the web application for limited read access directly to S3.
+If "gzip" is enabled, the resulting file names will be `arch-${date}+${days}.gz` and `arch-${date}Z.gz`

 To create and prepare the S3 bucket, [s3cmd](https://s3tools.org/s3cmd) is used.
 This requires also some api-key in a `.s3cfg` file, here we need also the permission to create a S3 bucket.